RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso/saml-integration-auth0.md

     * **IdP server URL** -> Identity Provider Login URL from Auth0
     * **Assertion signing certificate** - Certificate value from Auth0

-    You will also have to add :
+    You will also have to add:

     * **Email domain binding** - The domain used in your company's email addresses